russsiq/laravel-docs-ru/docs/sail.md

 Sometimes you may need to share your site publicly in order to preview your site for a colleague or to test webhook integrations with your application.
 To share your site, you may use the `share` command.
 After executing this command, you will be issued a random `laravel-sail.site` URL that you may use to access your application:

     sail share

+When sharing your site via the `share` command, you should configure your application's trusted proxies within the `TrustProxies` middleware.
+Otherwise, URL generation helpers such as `url` and `route` will be unable to determine the correct HTTP host that should be used during URL generation:

+    /**
+     * The trusted proxies for this application.
+     *
+     * @var array|string|null
+     */
+    protected $proxies = '*';

 If you would like to choose the subdomain for your shared site, you may provide the `subdomain` option when executing the `share` command: